eh394/airbnb-data-science/README.md

 4. The hyperparameter-tuned model and their corresponding hyperparameters and metrics are saved in a local folder.
 5. The best model is then loaded into the file alongside its hyperparameters and metrics.

+# Milestone 5
+Milesstone 5 involved:

+1. Similarly to Milestone 4, implementing a custom function that tunes hyperparameters of various classification models.
+2. As above.
+3. As above for `LogisticRegression`, `DecisionTreeClassifier`, `RandomForestClassifier`, and `GradientBoostingClassifier`.
+4. As above.
+5. As above.